 The nature of the data

 90-day mortality is a readily available but very crude measure of the performance of a surgeon.
 It does not give any information on important aspects of that surgeon’s care, such as success at completely removing the tumour, how well the surgeon interacts with the patient and the frequency of complications after surgery.
-The outcomes reported here are for a specific 5-year time period (patients diagnosed with bowel cancer between April 2010 and March 2015).
+The surgeon outcomes reported here are for a specific 5-year time period (patients diagnosed with bowel cancer between April 2011 and March 2016).
 This represents only a snap-shot of a surgeon’s overall activity.
 The surgeon’s 90-day mortality will vary over time as a result of the play of chance.
 During the reporting period, some surgeons may have had clusters of poor results which may then be followed by clusters of better results depending when the data are extracted.
 In other words, caution should be exercised when using these data to predict future surgical performance.

 Most colorectal surgeons will perform 20 or more planned operations to remove a colorectal cancer per year.
 They will also operate on a number of patients who present for the first time as an emergency with the complications of bowel cancer.
 In addition, they operate on many other patients with non-cancerous conditions of their bowel.
 Thus, the patients included in this analysis are only a proportion of the bowel operations that an individual colorectal surgeon has performed.

 It has been calculated that a colorectal surgeon would need outcome data on over 150 patients before there is an 8 out of 10 chance of spotting genuine poor performance.
 For this reason, although there is a wide range of mortality between different surgeons, for the vast majority, their outcome falls within an accepted range.
 With low numbers, a surgeon could have a high death rate simply by chance and be wrongly labelled as performing poorly.
 Similarly, low numbers could mask a poorly performing surgeon and engender complacency.